super-cooper/memebot/README.md

 Current commands that can be used in Discord:

     /hello   - Say "hello" to Memebot!
     /help    - Learn how to use Memebot
+    /paywall - Remove paywall from a link (can also be performed as a context menu action)
     /role    - Self-contained role management

 ## Docker
 Memebot has a straightforward Docker image that can be build based on the [Dockerfile](./docker/Dockerfile) in this